juandld/narritive-hero/README.md

 - NoteItem: tag chips with compact color picker, preview snippet, expand/collapse
 - Config: `frontend/src/lib/config.ts` hosts `BACKEND_URL`

+Default `BACKEND_URL` is `http://localhost:8000`.
+When using Docker Compose, this is correct because requests originate from the browser, not inside the container.

 ## LangHero (separate app)

 - The previous experimental "Learn" route has been split out into its own project: `langhero`.
 - Location: `/home/raw/projects/langhero` (same stack and dev/deploy flow as this project).
 - Run it the same way (Docker Compose or separate backend/frontend dev).
 Its frontend root renders the scenario UI and uses its own backend copy of the scenario route.

+## Testing

+- Lightweight smoke tests exist under `tests/`.
+- To run backend-focused smoke tests locally:
+  - `bash tests/backend/test.sh` (attempts to create a venv and run quick checks)
+  - If running offline or without API keys, tests stub external calls where possible.

+## Troubleshooting

+- No transcription/title appears: ensure `GOOGLE_API_KEY` is set, or configure `OPENAI_API_KEY` for fallback.
+- Quota/rate limits: the backend rotates Gemini keys automatically and falls back to OpenAI when configured.
+- Chrome DevTools “project settings” notice: suppressed by `frontend/static/.well-known/appspecific/com.chrome.devtools.json`.

 ## Tips